boxed/kodare.net/drafts/names-can-be-so-much-more.markdown

 ---

-title:	"Names are important.
-No, more than you think."
+title:	"Names can be so much more"
 date:	2023-02-02
 ---